 There is a great area of lawn in the garden.
 The little gate at the end leads into an orchard.

-This is the ground floor bedroom with its king-sized bed and doors directly out to the garden,
+This is the ground floor bedroom.
+Doors directly out to the garden.

 The large entrance hall is ideal for storing coats and boots - and for drying off a muddy dog!